A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Query Processing

 \section{Query Processing}

-While we have defined RDF stores as engines capable of storing, indexing and processing joins over RDF graphs, SPARQL engines must support additional features beyond joins.
-We describe some of the proposed techniques for efficiently evaluating such features.
+While we have defined RDF stores as engines capable of storing, indexing and processing joins over RDF graphs, SP\-ARQL engines support various features beyond joins.
+We describe techniques for efficiently evaluating such features, including the relational algebra (beyond joins) and property paths.
+We further include some general extensions proposed for SPARQL to support recursion and analytics.